Contribution to vocational training (MFF)

 The self-employed worker must participate in the financing of his own continuing vocational training.
 For more information, you can consult our dedicated card.

+Additional payments may be made for the financing of training.
+Such payments may be made under a national professional agreement.
+We're talking about conventional contribution to training.
 This is the case, for example, for companies in the gaming and toy industry.

 In order to determine the applicable rate, it is necessary to calculate the number of staff company.